 If you run the dehumidifier 10 hours per day for a month, it would cost you: 0.39 x 30 = $11.70 per month.

 In reality, the energy use and cost will likely be less than this calculation indicates because the dehumidifier may not be running at its full wattage all of the time during those 10 hours.

 The best way to compare the relative energy efficiency of dehumidifiers is to look at the Integrated Energy Factor (IEF) of the appliance.
 This is a measure of how much water (in liters) the dehumidifier removes from the air per kWh of electricity usse.
 The higher the IEF number, the more energy efficient the appliance is.
 For a small portable 25-pint unit, an IEF of 1.7 or higher is very good.
 For a large whole-house dehumidifier, an IEF of 3.4 or higher is really efficient.

 If you don't feel like comparison-shopping, you can simply look for a dehumidifier with the Energy Star logo, indicating it uses at least 13 percent less energy than comparable standard models without Energy Star certification.

 Concerns and Maintenance

-Running the dehumidifier in temperatures below 65°F. may also cause the device's coils to freeze, rendering the unit ineffective.
-If this happens, unplug the dehumidifier and allow the coils to thaw.
-Select another location, if possible, where conditions are a bit warmer, then start the device again.
-Also make sure the unit is placed far enough from walls or structures so its ventilation ports aren't blocked.
+Running the dehumidifier in temperatures below 65 degrees Fahrenheit may also cause the device's coils to freeze, rendering the unit ineffective.
+If this happens, unplug the dehumidifier and allow the cold coils to thaw.
+If possible, select another location where conditions are a bit warmer and then start the device again.
+Also, make sure the unit is placed far enough from walls or structures so its ventilation ports aren't blocked.